edmcouncil/fibo/doc/publishing/README.md

    The primary product, the core OWL ontologies that are the foundation for any of the other flavors of FIBO.

-2. `vocabulary`
+2. `glossary`

-   The "FIBO-V" flavor, the vocabulary, which is based on the SKOS standard, a vocabulary or taxonomy or "concept scheme" that is built up from all the terms in the OWL ontologies.
+   The "FIBO-V" flavor, the glossary or vocabulary, which is based on the SKOS standard, a vocabulary or taxonomy or "concept scheme" that is built up from all the terms in the OWL ontologies.